 The CR1/IR1 Visa Process

-There are a few phases and steps to the CR1 visa process that span several months.
+There are a number of steps to the spousal visa process:

-- USCIS Filing - Petition is mailed to the USCIS.
+- U.S. Citizenship and Immigration Services (USCIS) Filing - Petition is mailed to USCIS.

 - Notice of Action 1 (NOA1) - Petition is received by USCIS.

 - Notice of Action 2 (NOA2) - Petition is approved or denied by USCIS.

 - National Visa Center (NVC) Phase - USCIS forwards case to NVC and collects fees and documents.

 - NVC to Embassy - NVC forwards your case to the U.S. Embassy in the nation of origin.